 And here is the best part: when you finish your work on time, you have more time to do the things that make you happy and release those endorphins, like go for a bike ride, head to the beach, or go for a shopping trip.
 So, yes, time management can give you more energy.
 No more energy drinks are necessary!

 Reason #6: You'll Be Honing Other Skills Simultaneously

 To be able to manage time successfully, you must be able to be patient, relentless, and consistent.
 These may not be skills that come to you right away, but you must work on them if you're going to budget your time effectively.
 You may not want to use an hour every day to work on that project, and you may find it difficult at first to put aside the time.
 But after you do it over and over again, you find yourself beginning a new, healthier pattern.

 The saying goes that it takes 21 days to form a new habit.
 If, after 21 days, you've been able to keep doing that same activity, then you have formed a habit, and habits are much harder to break.
 You may be surprised to find that you look forward to that hour every day because you know you are making headway on your project and you're going to get it done sooner than if you were the old you, who still procrastinated.

 Reason #7: You'll Learn To Appreciate Time More

-Everyone has to do things they don't enjoy.
-It's a part of life.
-And most of the things we don't enjoy revolve around work or school.
-But when we excel at the things we don't enjoy, then those things pave the way for us to spend more time doing the things we love with the people we love.
+Everyone has to do things they don't enjoy; it's a part of life.
+Most of the things we don't enjoy revolve around work or school, but when we excel at the things we don't enjoy, then those things pave the way for us to spend more time doing the things we love with the people we love.
 When we learn to appreciate and respect time, we'll do whatever it takes to make every minute count.
 You only live once.
 Make it a good life.

 Looking for more tips on how to maximize your time management?
 Contact our BetterHelp counselors for more info.